openml/openml-python/doc/progress.rst

 0.14.0
 ~~~~~~

-**IMPORTANT:** This release paves the way towards a braking update of OpenML-Python.
+**IMPORTANT:** This release paves the way towards a breaking update of OpenML-Python.
 From version
 0.15, functions that had the option to return a pandas DataFrame will return a pandas DataFrame
 by default.
 This version (0.14) emits a warning if you still use the old access functionality.
-You can disable these warning by requesting a pandas DataFrame as the output.
+You can disable these warning by requesting a pandas DataFrame as the output (using ``output_format="dataframe"``).

 Furthermore, from version 0.15, OpenML-Python will no longer download datasets and dataset metadata
-by default.
-This version (0.14) emits a warning if you don't explicitly specifiy the desired behavior.
+by default, and support for returning dictionaries will be removed.
+This version (0.14) emits a
+warning if you don't explicitly specifiy the desired behavior.

 Please see the pull requests #1258 and #1260 for further information.